EiA2030/ERA_ltes/README.md

 ## Purpose

 The purpose of this repository is to:
+- Provide access to a large synthesis dataset of harmonized agronomic LTEs.
 - Analyze and visualize the performance of LTEs using robust statistical and geospatial methods.
 - Investigate the impact of climate variables on LTE outcomes.
 - Provide a systematic mapping and meta-analysis framework for agricultural research.